 Andersonville Midsommar Fest

 The Andersonville neighborhood is one of Chicago’s largest LGBTQ+ communities.
-The Midsommarfest celebrates that heritage, along with the area’s Swedish roots.
+The 55th annual Midsommarfest celebrates that heritage, along with the area’s Swedish roots.
 The fest features the Balmoral Pride Stage, which showcases local drag queens, cabaret performers, DJs, and more.

 Back Lot Bash